quipu-dev/Stitcher/content.md

     tmp_path: Path, isolated_env: VenvHarness
 ):
     """
-    Verifies that Pyright can resolve types from a generated stub package, simulating the IDE experience in a realistic environment where both the runtime and stub packages are installed, and Pyright is properly configured.
+    Verifies that Pyright can resolve types from a generated stub package by providing an explicit pyrightconfig.json that points to the venv's site-packages.
+This is the definitive test for IDE compatibility.
     """
     # --- ARRANGE ---